-Many years ago, inspired by the work of Todd Hale, renowned Richmond, Virginia artist, I purchased, at an art show, one of his pieces which is still on display in my home.
+Many years ago, I purchased one of renowned artist Todd Hale’s pieces at an art show, which is still on display in my home.
 I had the pleasure of visiting Todd’s studio in 2017, where I gained more insight into his work and together, we reflected on his more recent pieces.
 These were very different than his earlier work.
 This concept led us down the path of floatation therapy and how it can affect the mind of an artist.

 Shortly after this time, Todd began to float regularly.
 We talked regularly about many things, but mostly the concept of where floating meets art and where art meets floating.
 Then he gave me one of his creations, entitled “Remember When."

-This intentional gift from Todd sparked a desire to interact with and to display the visions and interpretations of community artists within the context and interplay of how floating inspires and brings new love and new insights.
+This intentional gift from Todd sparked a desire to interact with and to display the visions and interpretations of community artists within the context of how floating inspires, and brings new insights.

-Beginning in February, the month of love, and continuing into the Spring, we will feature the works of Todd Hale at our inaugural showing of “Where Floating and Art Meet."
-Here is one such image on display at The Float Zone.
+Thanks to Todd and all the artists that embrace floating.
 We welcome anyone, whether in for a float or simply a curious art enthusiast in for a visit, to enjoy this mind-opening art display from a talented local artist!